-i.
+- i.
 After making the finding, setting a remedy or sanction within the scope of those available to the instructor (see Regulation item D1), and categorizing the departure as Level I or Level II, the instructor must inform the student in writing of the decision.
 Instructors are encouraged to use the Finding of a Departure from Academic Integrity form.
-Completing the form supplies the student with the information required by Senate Policy, including:

-- the details of the finding of departure from academic integrity, including the reasons for the finding as supported by relevant, clear and cogent evidence; - the remedy or sanction; - the type of departure (Level I or Level II); - the student's right to appeal the finding and/or the remedy or sanction to the Associate Dean (Undergraduate Studies)(see Student Appeal Process); - the deadline for appealing to the Associate Dean (Undergraduate Studies); - the resources available for consultation (the instructor will inform the student of the services provided by the Coordinator of Dispute Resolution Mechanisms); and ii.
+Completing the form supplies the student with the information required by Senate Policy, including: - the details of the finding of departure from academic integrity, including the reasons for the finding as supported by relevant, clear and cogent evidence; - the remedy or sanction; - the type of departure (Level I or Level II); - the student's right to appeal the finding and/or the remedy or sanction to the Associate Dean (Undergraduate Studies)(see Student Appeal Process); - the deadline for appealing to the Associate Dean (Undergraduate Studies); - the resources available for consultation (the instructor will inform the student of the services provided by the Coordinator of Dispute Resolution Mechanisms); and - the fact that a copy of the finding will be kept on file in the Office of the Associate Dean (Undergraduate Studies). - ii.
 Information on the process of appealing an instructor's decision to the Associate Dean (Undergraduate Studies) is outlined in the Student Appeal Process.